MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-edit-profile-update-profile.md

     ```Console
     npm start
     ```
-1. To run the client app, form the terminal window, navigate into the *Api* directory, then run the following command:
+1. To run the client app, form the terminal window, navigate into the *API* directory, then run the following command:

     ```Console
     npm start